kaBeech/tensort/README.md

 close to 3 (27's is about 3.3) and since 3 ^ 3 = 27, it is easy to sort lists
 of 27 elements in groups of 3.

-This recursive version of Robustsort is more tailored to large input lists (it doesn't add another layer of recursion until the input list is is longer than 500 billion elements), but differences can be noticed when sorting smaller lists as well.
+This recursive version of Robustsort is more tailored to large input lists (in fact, it doesn't add another layer of recursion until the input list is is longer than 500 billion elements), but differences can be noticed when sorting smaller lists as well.

-We now have a basic form of Robustsort: a potentially recursive Tensort with a 3-Bit base case using a Supersort adjudicating Bubblesort, Rotationsort, and Permutationsort as its base SubAlgorithm.
+We now have a simple form of Robustsort: a potentially recursive Tensort with a 3-Bit base case using a Supersort adjudicating Bubblesort, Rotationsort, and Permutationsort as its base SubAlgorithm.

 Well that's pretty cool!
 But I wonder... can we make this more robust, if we relax the rules just a little more?

 Of course we can!
 And we will.
 To do so, we will replace Permutationsort with another newly-named sorting algorithm: Magicsort!